Warnings/Codes: Post-series, Naruto and Sasuke friendship, humor

 Naruto can feel the headache coming on.
 "And this wouldn't have anything to do with Sakura's orders to have you barred from the hospital either, right?"

-"I haven't a clue what you're talking about," Sasuke replies, letting another screw hit the ground.
+"I haven't a clue what you're talking about," Sasuke responds in what is probably the most blatant lie he's ever told and another screw hits the ground.
 "I'm just going to check on Karin, nothing else.
 I have a right to do that, you know."

 Naruto sighs again, pinching the bridge of his nose with his forefingers.
 And the day had started out so well, too.
 "Sasuke, you are not sneaking into the hospital through the ventilation ducts."